pslestang/OCAPy/README.md

 ```

 ### Configuration
-Starting from version 0.2.0 OCAPy is abble to read authentication parameters from an INI configuration file.
+Starting from version *0.2.0* OCAPy is abble to read authentication parameters from an INI configuration file.
 This configuration file is stored in the user's home directory.
 The configuration is compounded of a main configuration part and one or several profiles part.

-Below an exemple:
+**Full exemple:**

 ```
 [ocapy]